Super Monday Night Combat

 Super Monday Night Combat (or SMNC) was a free-to-play multiplayer online battle arena (MOBA) video game developed and published by Uber Entertainment for Microsoft Windows.
 The game is the sequel to Monday Night Combat.
 It was released on April 18, 2012.
 The game was inspired by Defense of the Ancients, a custom map and modification for Warcraft III: Reign of Chaos.

-In May 2018, Uber Entertainment shut down Super Monday Night Combat's servers due to the game's low player count and lack of compliance with the European Union's General Data Protection Regulation (GDPR) mandate.
+In May 2018, Uber Entertainment shut down Super Monday Night Combats servers due to the game's low player count and lack of compliance with the European Union's General Data Protection Regulation (GDPR) mandate.

 Gameplay

 Super Monday Night Combat puts players in a familiar position, but from a third-person perspective.
 Players begin playing by entering a matchmaking system that picks the number of required players in order to form a match.

 Online game modes include Super Crossfire, Turbocross, and Super Blitz.
 Super Crossfire is a 5 versus 5 competitive online mode that consists of matches between the Hot Shots (red team) and the IceMen (the blue team).
 The main goal of the Super Crossfire mode is to destroy the opposing team's Money Ball through Bot hits, damage infliction and other in-game assaults.
 To win the game, players must venture beyond turrets that can only be destroyed by pushing Bots (non-player characters) through their lane.
 Once the bots reach the enemy turrets, the turrets' shield deactivates and players can destroy them to reach the Moneyball.
 As players destroy enemy bots and kill enemy players with guns, they gain money; awarding experience points that increase the character's level and allows for the upgrading of skills.
 The money looted can be spent to spawn more waves of bots, purchase products at vending machines to refill health and speed up the character, and activate multiple functioning buttons that vary depending on the map.